European Bioinformatics Institute: BLAST

-BLAST is an algorithm for the comparison of biomacromolecule primary structure, most often nucleotide sequence of DNA/RNA and amino acid sequence of proteins, stored in the bioinformatic databases, with the query sequence.
-The algorithm utilizes scoring of the available sequences against the query by a scoring matrix such as BLOSUM 62.
+BLAST is an algorithm for comparing biomacromolecule primary structure, most often nucleotide sequence of DNA/RN, and amino acid sequence of proteins, stored in the bioinformatic databases, with the query sequence.
+The algorithm uses scoring of the available sequences against the query by a scoring matrix such as BLOSUM 62.
 The highest scoring sequences represent the closest relatives of the query, in terms of functional and evolutionary similarity.

 The database search by BLAST requires input data to be in a correct format (e.g. FASTA, GenBank, PIR or EMBL format).
 Users may also designate the specific databases to be searched, select scoring matrices to be used and other parameters prior to the tool run.
-The best hits in the BLAST results are ordered according to their calculated E value (the probability of the presence of a similarly or higher-scoring hit in the database by chance).
+The best hits in the BLAST results are ordered according to their calculated E-value (the probability of the presence of a similarly or higher-scoring hit in the database by chance).

 Clustal Omega

 Clustal Omega is a multiple sequence alignment (MSA) tool that enables to find an optimal alignment of at least three and maximum of 4000 input DNA and protein sequences.
 Clustal Omega algorithm employs two profile Hidden Markov models (HMMs) to derive the final alignment of the sequences.
 The output of the Clustal Omega may be visualized in a guide tree (the phylogenetic relationship of the best-pairing sequences) or ordered by the mutual sequence similarity between the queries.
 The main advantage of Clustal Omega over other MSA tools (Muscle, ProbCons) is its efficiency, while maintaining a significant accuracy of the results.